sluofoss/Quartz-Digital-Garden/content/Learn/Zettelkasten/VSCode.md

 # open source alternative

+# #vscodium

-#vscodium as of this day does not seem to have good replacement functionality for remote ssh dev and wsl dev.
+- As of this day does not seem to have good replacement functionality for remote ssh dev and wsl dev.
+- installed using chocolatey